Free Online CBT Therapy UK

 Online CBT therapy (UK) free options

 Online CBT, particularly free or low-cost options, can help many individuals overcome barriers to support.
+But how do you find a CBT therapist who meets professional standards and offers free or low-cost treatment?
 There are many ways to find free or low-cost therapy in the UK—from public services to educational institutions to charitable organizations.
 Each option offers unique features and benefits for individuals of different ages with varying needs.

 NHS resources for online CBT therapy (UK) for free

 The NHS offers free therapy through the NHS Talking Therapies program.
 To receive these services, individuals can obtain a referral from their general practitioner or refer themselves directly.
+According to the Royal College of Psychiatrists, self-referrals can be conducted through the Improving Access to Psychological Therapies (IAPT) programme.
 In the initial session, a mental health professional will typically assess the most appropriate type of therapy for the individual.
 This might involve CBT, guided, internet-based self-help exercises, counseling, or a combination of these.
 NHS talking therapy is typically delivered via video chat, phone, online courses, or in person.

 Charities and nonprofit platforms for online CBT